+Ofsted

+Ofsted undertook a study into Elective Home Education in 2019 Exploring moving to home education in secondary schools

+In this study Ofsted state their position with regards to Elective Home Education and how they will review this as part of the inspection process:

-h ju V p v The 'Incl We will carefully evaluate the reasons for pupils leaving when pupil movement is unusually high.
+- Our new education inspection framework explores how the school's curriculum is helping disadvantaged pupils and those with special educational needs and/or disabilities (SEND) to overcome barriers to learning. - We will carefully evaluate the reasons for pupils leaving when pupil movement is unusually high.
 Where off-rolling is found, we will continue to report on this clearly and are likely to judge leadership and management as inadequate.

+• We will explore an inspection methodology that enables, where appropriate and where pupil movement into home education is very high, inspectors to take the views of parents who have moved their children into home education into their inspection evidence.

+The Leadership and Management section of the Ofsted School Inspection Handbook, section 'Inclusion and off-rolling' 298, clearly details how inspectors will judge whether schools have an 'inclusive culture' School inspection handbook (www.gov.uk)

+OAT policy

+Guidance on EHE can be found in this OAT Attendance policy.

+Key points to note:

+- Parents must inform the academy in writing that they intend to educate their child at home. - Once the letter of notification, written by the parent/carer, to home educate has been received, the academy will immediately notify the local authority elective home education officer (EHEO) - The parent and child will be offered the opportunity to discuss their decision with the principal - OAT academies will never seek to persuade parents to educate their children at home as a way of avoiding an exclusion or because the child has a poor attendance record or has a special educational need.
+In the case of exclusion, we will follow the relevant legislation and have regard to the statutory guidance

+Approaches and strategies

-We will explore an inspection methodology that enables, where appropriate and where pupil movement into home education is very high, inspectors to take the views of parents who have moved their children into home education into their inspection evidence.
-A Leadership and Management section of the Ofsted School Inspection Handbook, section lusion and off-rolling' 298, clearly details how inspectors will judge whether schools have inclusive culture' School inspection handbook - GOV.UK (www.gov.uk) 1 21.d Key ■ F docx (sharepoint.com) v points to note: Parents must inform the academy in writing that they intend to educate their child at home.
-Once the letter of notification, written by the parent/carer, to home educate has been r o • T received, the academy will immediately notify the local authority elective home education officer (EHEO) The parent and child will be offered the opportunity to discuss their decision with the principal • C a s OAT academies will never seek to persuade parents to educate their children at home as a way of avoiding an exclusion or because the child has a poor attendance record or has a special educational need.
-In the case of exclusion, we will follow the relevant legislation and have regard to the statutory guidance and avoi ow are a range of strategies to be employed by schools as part of the EHE process to id, whenever possible, a child being removed from roll and being electively home icated. ta • C • L • L • C • S • T • L • C • C • C • C • C • C • C • C • C • C Key member of the senior team to be involved in initial parent meetings and conversations to establish the reasons for the preference to home educate DFE guidance to be shared with parents when the academy is informed of the preference to home educate Letter to be sent to parents outlining the safeguarding responsibilities and offering the opportunity to discuss their child's individual case.
-OAT template may be used, but this should not be a generic letter.
-The Local Authority EHE team representative to be invited to all parent meetings Local Authority EHE paperwork to be completed with relevant risk assessments for those learners that are deemed vulnerable.
-Academy SENCO to be involved in the referral process to ensure that additional needs are recorded and shared appropriately with the Local Authority All EHE discussions to be recorded onto CPOMS via the EHE category at the earliest possible opportunity From the point the parent first decides to EHE, to the point that the child is removed from roll, the child will be coded 'O' if they do not attend.(Unauthorised absence)
+Below are a range of strategies to be employed by schools as part of the EHE process to avoid, whenever possible, a child being removed from roll and being electively home educated.

+- Key member of the senior team to be involved in initial parent meetings and conversations to establish the reasons for the preference to home educate - DFE guidance to be shared with parents when the academy is informed of the preference to home educate - Letter to be sent to parents outlining the safeguarding responsibilities and offering the opportunity to discuss their child's individual case.
+OAT template may be used, but this should not be a generic letter. - The Local Authority EHE team representative to be invited to all parent meetings - Local Authority EHE paperwork to be completed with relevant risk assessments for those learners that are deemed vulnerable.
+Academy SENCO to be involved in the referral process to ensure that additional needs are recorded and shared appropriately with the Local Authority - All EHE discussions to be recorded onto CPOMS via the EHE category at the earliest possible opportunity - From the point the parent first decides to EHE, to the point that the child is removed from roll, the child will be coded 'O' if they do not attend.(Unauthorised absence) - The academy will accept the child back onto their roll if the decision to EHE is reconsidered by the parent.
+(Provided there is a place)